USS Topeka (CL-67): 1940s

 Topeka patrolled Japanese waters until mid-September, at which time she entered Tokyo Bay.
 She remained there until 1 October, the day she began her homeward voyage to the United States.
 The cruiser stopped briefly at Okinawa on the 4th to embark 529 veterans and resumed her eastern progress on the 5th.
 On 19 October, she arrived in Portland, Oregon, and disembarked her passengers.
 Ten days later, she steamed south to San Pedro, Los Angeles, for overhaul.
 On 3 January 1946, the warship put to sea to return to the Far East.
 She reached Yokosuka on the 24th and began duty supporting American occupation forces in Japan, China, and in the Central Pacific islands.
 During that tour of duty, which lasted until the following fall, she called at Sasebo, Japan, Tsingtao and Shanghai in China; Manila in the Philippines; and Guam in the Mariana Islands.
 The cruiser returned to San Pedro on 20 November.

 Following an overhaul and operations along the west coast, she headed back to the Orient on 22 September 1947.
 Upon her arrival at Yokosuka, Japan, on 10 October, she became a unit of TF 71.
 Operating from bases at Shanghai and Tsingtao. the warship patrolled the north China coast while civil war raged on shore between Nationalist and communist factions.
 She concluded that duty early in March and entered Nagasaki, Japan, on the 8th.
 Following visits to Sasebo and Kure, Topeka sailed for the United States on 25 April and arrived in Long Beach, California, on 7 May.
 Later that month, she moved to Pearl Harbor for a four-month overhaul at the completion of which she returned to the west coast.
 Late in October, the warship resumed local operations out of Long Beach and out of San Diego.
 She remained so occupied until February 1949.
 On 25 February, she arrived in San Francisco to prepare for inactivation.
 Topeka was decommissioned there on 18 June 1949, and berthed with the local group of the Pacific Reserve Fleet.

 1950s

 Early in 1957, Topeka was towed from San Francisco to the New York Naval Shipyard, which she entered on 15 April to begin conversion to a Providence-class guided missile light cruiser.
 On 23 May, she was officially redesignated CLG-8.
 During the almost three years it took to convert her, the cruiser was extensively modified.
-She retained only half her original gun battery, losing her two after 6 inch triple turrets and her three after 5 inch double mounts.
+She retained only half her original gun battery, losing her two after 6 inch triple turrets and her three aft 5 inch double mounts.
 The removal of these guns made room for the installation of her twin Terrier surface-to-air missile launcher and related ancillary equipment.